-Lake Superior whitefish (whitefish) in Fresno Reservoir have historically comprised a portion of the gill net catch but are rarely targeted by anglers (Figure 13).
+Lake Superior whitefish (whitefish) in Fresno Reservoir have historically comprised a portion of the gill net catch but are rarely targeted by anglers (Figure 14).
 Whitefish exhibit fast growth rates in the reservoir and thereby avoid predation from all but the largest walleye and northern pike.
-Whitefish appear to successfully recruit into the population in years of stable over-winter storage.

-Figure 13. - Relative abundance and size structure of lake whitefish collected with sinking experimental gill nets in Fresno Reservoir, 1998-2019.
+Figure 14. - Relative abundance and size structure of lake whitefish collected with sinking experimental gill nets in Fresno Reservoir, 1998-2020.